Submitted by ronja on Thu, 06/02/2022 - 00:24

 One of the best ways to figure out what is driving the resistance is a conversation.
 Make the time to hear them and give them a voice.
 More often than not, we make assumptions and we stand to learn a lot about how to launch a product that is a real solution by listening to them.

 The second tactic is to make them as familiar with the product as possible.
-Get them involved, give them a task, ask them to review features along the way.
+Get them involved, give them a task, and ask them to review features along the way.
 This way, on go-live day, they are familiar with it.

 Recruit Members For Feedback